 Do you do Hot Yoga?

 We think of ourselves as a ‘warm’ studio.
-We keep the rooms at around 80 degrees: warm enough that you won’t feel a chill but not so hot that you’re baking (most ‘hot’ studios will heat the room to ~100 degrees).
-We do a vigorous practice at O2, so you will sweat, but we want most of that heat to come from the work you’re doing, not from an outside source.
-Some of our classes, like prenatal and postnatal, are kept a little cooler as appropriate for the students.
+We keep the practice space around 80 degrees: warm enough that you won’t feel a chill but not so hot that you’re baking (most ‘hot’ studios will heat the room to ~100 degrees).
+We do a vigorous practice at O2, so you will sweat, but we want most of that heat to come from the work you’re doing.
+Prenatal and postnatal may be kept a little cooler.